mvxcvi/browserid-rails/README.md

   a minor security risk.
 In production, this should be configured to a fixed value.

+Additionally, there are two sub-structures for configuring the link helpers `login_link` and `logout_link`.
+They have the following properties:

+* `text` - The default text to give to the generated link.
+* `target` - The target to give the generated link.
+Defaults to a URL fragment (`'#'`).

 ### Controller Integration

 The `BrowserID::Rails::Base` module makes several controller methods available